-- Motivate and persuade Sample by pointing out objectives and expected results. - Be specific about what's needed, and who is going to do it. - Stick to business matters only -- small talk or charm won't be appreciated. - Give Sample time to verify the issues and potential outcomes. - Do your homework, because Sample's homework will already be done. - Beware of indecision, and be sure to keep the "data gate" open for more information. - Give Sample the opportunity to express opinions and make some of the decisions.
+- Motivate and persuade Sample by pointing out objectives and expected results. - Be prepared to handle some objections. - Stick to business matters only -- small talk or charm won't be appreciated. - Give Sample the opportunity to express opinions and make some of the decisions. - Give Sample time to verify the issues and potential outcomes. - Remember these three rules: Be brief, be bright, and be gone. - Do your homework, because Sample's homework will already be done.